SkygearIO/features/features/363-glossary/glossary.md

 In various documents, we will use different terms to refer to concepts in Skygear:
 - Documentation
-- Discussions
-- Emails/Announcements
+- Technical discussions

 It would be clearer to use widely agreed terms to refer to specific concepts.

 Glossory
 --------
 - **Skygear Cluster**: the Skygear services (Gears, Gateway, and Controller), hosted on Kubernetes.
-- **Skygear Controller**: the management interface of Skygear Cluster. *Should not be used in public documents*.
+- **Skygear Controller**: the management interface of Skygear Cluster.
 - **Skygear Portal**: the web management interface of Skygear Cluster.
 - **Skygear App**: a collection of microservices on Skygear Cluster, can omit 'Skygear' prefix if context if clear.
 - **Skygear Gateway**: the proxy which incoming traffic to Gears and Microservices must go through.